leosarra/gw2_launcher/README.md

 ### Prerequisites

 This application is written in Java and can only to be executed on a Windows x64 environment with a x64 version of Guild Wars 2.
-It requires the [Java Runtime Environment](https://www.java.com/it/download/) to be executed corretcly.
+It requires the [Java Runtime Environment](https://www.java.com/it/download/) to be executed correctly.

 ### Features